Character sheet for the James Bond film Quantum of Solace.

 - Girl of the Week: Deliberately averted.
 All Camille gives to Bond is a quick peck before apparently leaving him forever.

 - Primal Fear: Pyrophobia in her case.
 From her conversation with Bond, we learn that she got the burn mark on her upper back from the fire in her family's household that was caused by Medrano, which is likely the source of her pyrophobia.

-- Revenge/You Killed My Father: She wants revenge against General Medrano for killing Camille's whole family.
+- You Killed My Father: She looks for revenge against General Medrano for killing Camille's whole family.